kwonmha/Improving-RNN-recommendation-model/README.md

 # Improving RNN based recommendtation
 Tensorflow, Keras implementation of "[Collaborative filtering based on sequences](https://github.com/rdevooght/sequence-based-recommendations)".
 Also, theano is available in this project.
 All methods other than RNN-Categorical cross entropy are removed to focus on improving the performance of RNN and for simplification.
-(It's not updated but) I applied "[weight tying technique](https://pdfs.semanticscholar.org/fb26/4cfa7309c572dc1aa6e70e745367f97ef78e.pdf)" into the RNN-CCE model and it resulted it higher recall in MovieLens 1M dataset.
+I applied "[weight tying technique](https://pdfs.semanticscholar.org/fb26/4cfa7309c572dc1aa6e70e745367f97ef78e.pdf)" into the RNN-CCE model and it resulted it higher recall in MovieLens 1M dataset.
+This is only available in tensorflow now.

 For reproducibility, you can download the same preprocessed data sequence from http://iridia.ulb.ac.be/~rdevooght/rnn_cf_data.zip.